-In a lot of manuscripts, I’ve seen descriptions like, “My mind exploded with questions” or “He interrupted my train of thought with his voice.”
+In a lot of manuscripts, I’ve seen attempts at writing thoughts like, “My mind exploded with questions” or “He interrupted my train of thought with his voice.”
 There’s nothing technically wrong with these bits of narrative, but they fall onto the chopping block because of my aversion to filler.
+(Filler should be trimmed in your writing revision process — click the link for more info.)
 If the mind is exploding with questions, you don’t need to narrate that.
 Cut right to the interiority (thoughts, feelings, reactions) and the specific questions.

 Should I get the light-up pumpkins, or the little spiders?
 Gosh, Target is tough.
 Too much good stuff, but I can’t get it all.
 I wish I had more of a decorator’s eye.
 Maybe these sconces shaped like witch hats will redeem me.
 I’ve never done anything Pinterest-worthy in my life.
 How about this cauldron bowl for all the–